-So here is a resilience practice we invite you to cultivate this week:
+So here is a resilience practice we invite you to cultivate this week: I practice instant relaxation, closing my eyes a few seconds, several times per day.

 He dare not come into company for fear he should be misused, disgraced, overshoot himself in gestures or speeches, or be sick; he thinks every man observeth him.